UW-Advanced-Robotics-Lab/lab-wiki/docs/Tips:Better-Research.md

     - Chrome Reference Plug-In (free): [Zotero-Chrome](https://chrome.google.com/webstore/detail/zotero-connector/ekhagklcjbdpajgpjgmbionohlpdbjgc?hl=en) ---> automatically download, OCR and stub bib reference to a paper / pdf
     - [Zotero-Better-Bibtex](https://retorque.re/zotero-better-bibtex/) ---> auto generate bibtex from a category to a local specified `.bib` file
 - Plug-in to make better notes in Zotero: https://github.com/windingwind/zotero-better-notes/blob/master/UserGuideCN.md
+- IPE: https://github.com/otfried/ipe for latex Draw

+    >  LatexDraw is a bit sad to use, and I was recommended to use IPE

 ### Work-Flow:
 1. Create Overleaf Project for Online collaboration